Net exports is defined as the amount by which the total exports of a country surpasses its total imports.

 Net exports is an important component of the calculation of Gross domestic product of an economy.
 If the total exports have a value that is less than the total value of goods and services that is imported, it will be considered as a positive value of net exports.

-A country that receives trade surplus shows it receives more money from other countries whereas a trade deficit economy is spending more money in the foreign market.
+A country that receives trade surplus shows it receives more money from other countries.
+In contrast, a trade deficit economy will be spending more money in the foreign market.

 Net Exports = Value of Exports – Value of Imports